Chapter 28:

 Our Perfect Isekai World is Spoiled by a Demon Girl?!

 It's been over a week since Eshu's miraculous recovery.
 We all kept a close eye on her at first, sure that it must be some sort of act or coping mechanism, but no matter how long we looked, nothing changed.
 We kept waiting for a catch, for her to suddenly break down in tears.
-Not because we wanted that obviously, but it just seemed far too good to be true that she could ‘recover’ so completely in such a fashion.
+Not because we wanted that, obviously, but it just seemed far too good to be true that she could ‘recover’ so completely in such a fashion.

-One morning with a defeated sigh, Lila announced it was time for an expedition.
+One morning, with a defeated sigh, Lila announced it was time for an expedition.
 It came as less of a surprise than you might think; she'd been mumbling about it for a while.
 In essence, the incident with the town has highlighted that we might have more company than expected in this post-apocalyptic world - for better or worse - and that more information on the lay of the land is vital.
-A secondary purpose she confided in just me and Ko: That people often open up more on trips, with a nice change of scenery, that sort of thing.
-Well, it seems worth a try.

-We decided, based on the old minimap for Escape's world, to head for a solitary mountain that used to be a popular viewing spot in the game.
+We decided, based on the old map for Escape's world, to head for a solitary mountain that used to be a popular viewing spot in the game.
 There was a chance it might have been destroyed, but we had to aim for something.

 Hiking in the new world has its pros and cons.
 On the one hand, the further north we go, the more torn up and muddy the land is.
 Trodden down by clashing forces, cratered by stray spells and bombs, littered with the odd decomposing demon corpse or sparking pile of robotic parts.
 Even the sky is thick with dust and debris, often making it unpleasant to breathe.
-On the other hand, everything is very flat now.
-We follow no roads, but rather simply walk as the crow flies, in a straight line towards our goal, stepping often through the ruins of old settlements and landmarks reduced to rubble.
+On the other hand, everything is very flat.
+We follow no roads, but rather walk as the crow flies, in a straight line towards our goal, stepping often through the ruins of old settlements and landmarks reduced to rubble.

 It's easier going than you might imagine.
 I don't know when I gained such stamina; we walk for ten hours a day easily, marching across the landscape.
-Lila actually does own a horse; I don't see it often, as it seems to be a bit of a lone agent, but sometimes you see it trotting around the fields in the fort's general area.
+Lila actually does own a horse; I don't see it often, as it seems to be a bit of a lone agent, but sometimes you spot it trotting around the fields in the fort's general area.
 It is, of course, a skeletal horse, a huge and impressive creature, but still a tad small for all four of us.

 We do periodically have to take cover; these lands are not wholly deserted.
 We've come across a few groups from both of the other worlds.
 One particular encounter really stands out; we took refuge in the ruins of some old building and watched from afar a meeting of drones from the Mechanised Empire.
 They were not the scout type that we've grown rather used to, but instead, they were the Killer-Drone class, a far more powerful unit from the WarLands game.

 Distractions aside, it took us about a week to find the still-intact lonely mountain.
-From its peak, we could see an awesome view, one that was once the sort of beautiful vista video game trailers so often open on, but that has now been replaced by the rolling landscape of ashen land and destroyed civilisation.
+From its peak, we can see an awesome view, one that was once the sort of beautiful vista video game trailers so often open on, but that has now been replaced by the rolling landscape of ashen land and destroyed civilisation.

 I say 'we', but the others can see way more than I can with my feeble telescope.
-Lila has already taught the girls the same spell she uses to see great distances; apparently, they can see as far as across the borders into the other worlds, gaze upon the decimated castles and nuclear wasteland of the Demon Realm.
+Lila has already taught the girls the same spell she uses to see great distances; they can see as far as across the borders into the other worlds, gaze upon the decimated castles and nuclear wasteland of the Demon Realm.
 Opposite that, the shattered glass and metal cities of the Mechanised Empires, flattened to a pulp by magic and great Eldritch demons.

-Our mountaintop camp is about one-third up the ‘country’, two-thirds away from the very tip, implying another two weeks of ten-hour marches in a straight line is all it would take to reach the utmost northern point - a horseman could do so even faster.
+Our mountaintop camp is about one-third up the ‘country’ - two-thirds away from the very tip - implying another two weeks of ten-hour marches in a straight line is all it would take to reach the utmost northern point.
+A horseman could do so even faster.
 To the northeast, we spotted the ruins of Escape's old capital city.
 Just a crater in the ground now.
 A big impressive crater, but all the same…

 The more alarming discovery was to the west.
 Gathering along the old barrier between Escape and the Mechanical Empire, we spotted hundreds, if not thousands, of Killer-Drones.
 A myriad of tall, narrow traffic bollard murder-bots, congregating into outright armies.
 It's clear that in the one-night world war, no one really ‘won’.
 Effectively, the fantasy and sci-fi game worlds respectively levelled each other - but out here in the wastelands, it seems pretty clear to us who's winning smaller conflicts.
 The demons are in small pockets, aimless and disorganised; the drones, much like the ones we faced before, though diminished, without orders and low on power, are gathering.